The Pain of Giving It Back

 A hedge is partly behavioral infrastructure

-Sometimes you pay for protection because of how it changes your behavior, not just your returns.
+Sometimes you pay for protection because of how it changes your behavior, not your returns.

-The point is that a hedge can matter even when it bleeds.
+A hedge can matter even when it bleeds.

 The tradeoff is real

-There is no magic here.
+No magic here.

-A hedge program you can actually hold will have quiet years where it looks like a drag.
-It will also have moments where it feels like it saved you from a decision you would regret.
+A hedge program you can actually hold will have quiet years where it looks like dead weight on your statement.
+It'll also have moments where it feels like it saved you from a decision you'd regret for a decade.
+The question isn't whether the hedge made money.
+It's whether it helped you stay in the seat.

 One visual